• Skip to primary navigation

 • Add the vegan butter and white and brown sugar to an electric mixer bowl and cream them together.
 Do this very well, let it run a couple of minutes while you get some other ingredients ready.
 Add in the peanut butter and vanilla extract while the mixer is running and let them mix in well.

-• Add the flour, rolled oats, baking powder, baking soda and salt to a bowl and mix in together.
-Then add all the dry ingredients in with the vegan butter, sugar and peanut butter mixture.
+• Add the flour, rolled oats, baking powder, baking soda and salt to a separate bowl and mix in together.
+Add all the dry ingredients in with the vegan butter, sugar and peanut butter mixture.
 Mix together with a spoon (don't use the electric mixer for this part).

 • Flatten the cookies with a fork.